 In North Carolina, Ashley is able to stay with her co-producer Lea-Ann Berst rent-free.
 Lea-Ann is Ashley’s partner in crime, and the only other person working on the film full-time.
 She’s also Ashley’s mother.

 The East Coast’s draw for filmmakers isn’t only creative: North Carolina has been striving to draw in more directors like Ashley in recent years.
-The 2017 legislature recently passed a $33.6 million funding bill to support North Carolina’s film industry and create incentives to draw more productions like Pioneers in Skirts east.
+The 2017 state legislature recently passed a $33.6 million funding bill to support North Carolina’s film industry and create incentives to draw more productions east.

 “I love the Hollywood scene – watching movies, talking about movies, getting excited about stories, and, of course, the empowering conversations I have with my friends and fellow filmmakers.
 In addition to the wealth of jobs in LA, it’s really the hub of the Hollywood industry.
 I bring all of these experiences back to NC which creates that flow of information between both coasts,” Ashley said.

 When asked if she’s ever considered a permanent transition to one place or the other, Ashley shrugs.
 She says there is too much of her in both places to consider ever leaving either of them.

 At the end of the day, she’s determined to remain bi-coastal for as long as she can.